What Happens If You Don’t Report An Accident At Work?

 What Accidents, Incidents And Injuries At Work Can You Report?

-- Fatal accidents leading to employees losing their life while working.
+- Fatal accidents leading to employees losing their lives while working.

 - Specified injuries, including bone fractures, amputations or serious burn injuries.